-Mean precipitation: Since the mid-20th century, precipitation trends have varied in Africa but notable drying trends are found in eastern, central and north-eastern parts of Southern Africa, Central Africa and in the Horn of Africa (Atlas.4.2).
+Mean precipitation: Since the mid-20th century, precipitation trends have varied in Africa but notable drying trends are found in east, central and north eastern part of South Africa, Central Africa, and in the Horn of Africa (Atlas 4.2).

-There is high confidence in projected mean precipitation decreases in North Africa and West Southern Africa and medium confidence in East Southern Africa by the end of the 21st century (Dosio et al., 2019; Gebrechorkos et al., 2019; Teichmann et al., 2021; Atlas.4.5).
-The Western Africa region features a gradient in which precipitation decreases in the west and increases in the east and increase is also projected over Eastern Africa (medium confidence) (Atlas.4.5), with trends in Western Africa affecting the boreal summer monsoon (Chen et al., 2020).
-Increasing precipitation for 1.5°C and 2°C GWLs are found in central and eastern Sahel with low confidence and the wet signal is getting stronger and more extended for a 3°C and 4°C warmer world (Atlas.4.4).
+There is high confidence in projected mean precipitation decreases in North Africa and West Southern increases in the east (medium confidence) (Atlas.4.5), with trends in West Africa affecting the boreal summer monsoon (Chen et al., 2020).
+Increasing precipitation for a 1.5°C and 2°C global warming levels are found in central and eastern Sahel with low confidence and the wet signal is getting stronger and more extended for a